-In addition, some elderly claimants were having to wait a considerable time for a hearing due to the fact that a claim still needed to have all required documents before it could be scheduled.
-To address this, in 2012 the Oversight Committee approved an "Over-65 Pilot Project" to develop ways of processing claims more quickly for those claimants.
-This included pre-hearing teleconferences led by an adjudicator in which the parties could address issues regarding document collection and identify claims for which a hearing date could be scheduled or that could be suitable for resolution through the Negotiated Settlement Process.
-The Pilot Project also involved block-scheduling groups of hearings to make the best use of resources.
+To address this challenge, in 2012 the Oversight Committee approved an "Over-65 Pilot Project" to develop ways of processing claims more quickly for those claimants 65 years of age or older, including alternative scheduling approaches and more intensive case management by adjudicators.
+One key element of the Pilot Project entailed adjudicator-led pre-hearing teleconferences in which the parties could address issues regarding document collection and identify claims for which a hearing date could be scheduled, or that could be suitable for resolution through the Negotiated Settlement Process.
+The Pilot Project also involved block-scheduling of groups of hearings to take place over consecutive days in a single location in order to make the best use of resources.
 During a six-month period, more than 140 hearings were conducted through the Pilot Project.
+Based on those results, it was determined that the approach had merit, but that additional process improvements could help in accelerating hearings for elderly claimants.